suBsequent ComIng

 Here’s a picture of me in a play at the Wright Opera House last year.
 I’m hard to spot among other people, which is probably for the best.

 “I know you’re feeling invisible.
 Lonely.
 Unloved.
 But God has a plan for you.
 It’s called the Unlimited Plan.
 We appreciate your loyalty but see that your Unlimited Plan expired.
 Just think here and you can unlock His solace – ah, we’ve just received your payment!
-Close your eyes and clench your teeth – good… here it comes…”
+Clench your teeth – good… here He comes…”

 He was used to the side effects like drooling and unwanted releases from his nether regions.
 Fortunately, he’d learned to stay inside and connect his air freshener to his brain interface.
 It made scents when you think about it.
 Then he got an unexpected call.

 “Have you been harmed by neurevangelism?
 Have you collapsed or had awkward muscle failures during the pseudoseizures?
+Dental costs from not clenching your teeth?
 Public embarrassment from those sudden stains down there?
 Our legal experts are standing by!
 Just think here and-” Roland thought away but another message was already queued up.

 “We noticed your last financial transaction.
 God doesn’t need to be paid for His love.
-Join the Second Coming of Luther church for free!
+Join the Second Coming of Calvin Church for free!
 Just like our competitors, we can sense when you’re feeling down and provide soothing, targeted stimulation… but at no monthly cost!
 Just purchase our CloudTop Lifetime headset -”

-Roland thought away and muted calls from unknown thinkers.
+Roland thought away and muted all calls from unknown thinkers.
 He noticed a message reminding him that his doctor needed samples of his stool, urine, semen, and blood.
 He thought back that he’d send his underwear.
-After a brief delay, a nurse wrote back and told him that was disgusting.
+After a brief delay, a nurse replied that was disgusting.
 She was cute.
 One more woman who didn’t appreciate his unique style and wit.
 Yet another…

 Author Commentary

 Neurotechnology and religion.
-Most of my short-short stories posted here don’t go into that combination since I delve into it more in “Attentional Blink,” which isn’t posted here.
+Most of my short-short stories posted here don’t go into that combination since I delve into it more in “Attentional Blink.”

 The ?e in the last sentence is not a typo.